rafugafu/PyNotes/README.md

-PyNotes is(was) a very simple text editor made by me in python
+PyNotes is a text editor made by me in Python